suinleelab/cxr_covid/README.md

             BIMCV-COVID-19.h5

 ## Training the models
 After setting up the datasets, train models using the `train_covid.py` script.
 This script works via the command line; for more information on using the script, run `python train_covid.py --help`.
+The expected training time for a single replicate on an NVIDIA RTX 2080 TI is approximately 5 hours.

 ## Evaluating the models
 Once you have trained models on both datasets, evaluate the models using the script `roc.py`.
 This will calculate receiver operating characteristic curves for both internal and external test data.
 First, edit the "options" section of `roc.py` to match the output paths from model training; the checkpoint files may be found in `./checkpoints`.
 Then, call `python roc.py` to generate the ROC curves.
+The outputs of the `roc.py` script are expected to be similar to Fig. 1c in our manuscript.